hamilton-lima/smallflatworld/docs/alpha2-plan.md

 - add code action to play mp3

 CURRENT
+- BUG, when starting is adding in Walk mode
+- BUG, edit without a selection
+- Drag and drop from library - timeboxed

 - add code action to play musical note
 - add code action to play a sequence